deployKF/website/content/guides/platform/deploykf-gateway.md

     You need to create records for BOTH the __base domain__ AND __subdomains__.
     You can avoid the need to specify each subdomain by using a wildcard DNS record, but you will still need to specify the base domain.

-!!! info "Wildcard DNS Records"

-    If you plan to manually create the records (either via External-DNS annotations or manual record creation), we recommend using a [wildcard DNS record](https://en.wikipedia.org/wiki/Wildcard_DNS_record) to account for any future subdomains that may be added to the deployKF Gateway Service.

-    For example, you might set BOTH the following DNS records:

-    - `*.deploykf.example.com`
-    - `deploykf.example.com`

-## 4. Configure HTTPS/TLS
+## 4. Configure TLS

-Now that the deployKF Gateway Service has a DNS pointing to it, to prevent self-signed certificate errors, you must configure a way to make the TLS certificates valid.
+To prevent self-signed certificate errors, you must make the TLS certificates valid.

-- If you are exposing the Gateway with a __LoadBalancer type Service__, then ONLY the Istio Gateway will need to be configured with valid TLS certificates.
-- If you are exposing the Gateway with an __Ingress__, then BOTH the Istio Gateway and the Ingress will need to be configured with valid TLS certificates (unless your Ingress supports TLS passthrough, which most do not).

-The following sections explain how to configure TLS at the _Istio Gateway_ and _Ingress_ levels.

-??? steps "Configure TLS - _Istio Gateway_ :star:"

-    This section explains how to configure TLS for the Istio Gateway (which you will always need to do).
+### Configure TLS for Istio Gateway

-    ---

-    deployKF includes [cert-manager](https://cert-manager.io/) to automatically generate TLS certificates for the Istio Gateway.

-    By default, the Istio Gateway uses a self-signed certificate generated by [this `ClusterIssuer`](https://github.com/deployKF/deployKF/blob/v0.1.1/generator/templates/manifests/deploykf-dependencies/cert-manager/templates/ClusterIssuer-kubeflow-gateway-issuer.yaml), which is fine for testing (especially if you don't own the domain you are using), but not recommended for production usage.
+By default, the deployKF Istio Gateway uses a self-signed TLS certificate generated by [:custom-cert-manager-color: __cert-manager__](../dependencies/cert-manager.md#what-is-cert-manager) from [this `ClusterIssuer`](https://github.com/deployKF/deployKF/blob/v0.1.3/generator/templates/manifests/deploykf-dependencies/cert-manager/templates/ClusterIssuer-kubeflow-gateway-issuer.yaml) and [this `Certificate`](https://github.com/deployKF/deployKF/blob/v0.1.3/generator/templates/manifests/deploykf-core/deploykf-istio-gateway/templates/gateway/Certificate.yaml).
+Using this certificate is fine for testing but NOT recommended for production deployments.

+!!! question_secondary "Can I use my existing cert-manager?"

+    Yes.
+See ["Can I use my own cert-manager?"](../dependencies/cert-manager.md#can-i-use-my-existing-cert-manager) for details.

+The following steps explain how to use a valid TLS certificate from Let's Encrypt:

+??? steps "Configure TLS - _Istio Gateway_"

     To have cert-manager generate valid TLS certificates for the Istio Gateway, you will need to:

     1. Connect cert-manager to your DNS provider
     2. Create a `ClusterIssuer` resource that can generate certificates for your domain
     3. Configure the Istio Gateway to use your `ClusterIssuer` to generate certificates

     ---

-    !!! question_secondary "Can I bring my own cert-manager?"

-        Yes. deployKF includes an embedded version of cert-manager, but if you want to bring your own, you may set the [`deploykf_dependencies.cert_manager.enabled`](https://github.com/deployKF/deployKF/blob/v0.1.1/generator/default_values.yaml#L75) value to `false`.

-        Note, if you do this, the [`deploykf_dependencies.cert_manager.clusterIssuer`](https://github.com/deployKF/deployKF/blob/v0.1.1/generator/default_values.yaml#L164-L171) values are still used to select the `ClusterIssuer` (provisioned by you), which is used to generate certificates for the Istio Gateway.

-    !!! info "ServiceAccount Annotations"

-        To use Pod-based authentication with your DNS Provider (for example, to use IRSA on EKS), you may need to annotate the cert-manager ServiceAccount.

-        Custom ServiceAccount annotations may be applied to the embedded cert-manager with the [`deploykf_dependencies.cert_manager.controller.serviceAccount.annotations`](https://github.com/deployKF/deployKF/blob/v0.1.1/generator/default_values.yaml#L155) value.

-    ---

     <h4> STEP 1: Connect cert-manager to DNS Provider</h4>

+    deployKF includes [cert-manager](../dependencies/cert-manager.md#what-is-cert-manager) to automatically generate TLS certificates for the Istio Gateway.

     For almost everyone, the best Certificate Authority (CA) is [Let's Encrypt](https://letsencrypt.org/).

     Because deployKF uses a [wildcard `Certificate`](https://github.com/deployKF/deployKF/blob/v0.1.1/generator/templates/manifests/deploykf-core/deploykf-istio-gateway/templates/gateway/Certificate.yaml#L16), you MUST use the [`DNS-01`](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge) challenge to verify domain ownership rather than [`HTTP-01`](https://letsencrypt.org/docs/challenge-types/#http-01-challenge).